Two Steps Forward: Setting and route

 The protagonists’ route to Santiago begins in Cluny, France and follows the Chemin de Cluny before joining the Chemin du Puy (Via Podiensis) to St Jean Pied de Port, France, the starting point of the popular Camino Frances (French Way).
 They then follow the GR10 walking path along the Pyrenees to Hendaye, France, where they take the Camino del Norte and then the Camino Primitivo, joining the Camino Frances at Melide.
 The total journey takes them approximately 90 days.
 The book’s appendix notes that the authors walked this route together in 2011 in 87 days, covering a little over 2,000 kilometres.

 Structure and genre

 Two Steps Forward is written in alternating chapters: odd-numbered chapters are narrated by Zoe and even-numbered chapters by Martin.

 The authors state that they originally wrote the story as two separate novels, one in each voice (Buist wrote Zoe and Simsion wrote Martin), which they then combined.
 The story is structured as two hero’s journeys with a romantic comedy subplot.

 Film

-Fox Searchlight optioned the movie rights to Two Steps Forward in August, 2017, two months prior to publication of the book with Ellen DeGeneres and Jeff Kleeman to produce through their company A Very Good Production.
+Fox Searchlight Pictures optioned the film rights to Two Steps Forward in August 2017, two months prior to the publication of the book, with Ellen DeGeneres and Jeff Kleeman to produce through their company A Very Good Production.
+As of 2026, the status of the film remains unknown.